bjkoewler/Predicting_Rainfall/README.md

-As part of the IBM AI Engineer Certification, this final project required the construction of several models, including
+As part of the IBM AI Engineer Certification course in machine learning, this final project required the construction of several models, including
 * Linear Regression
 * K-Nearest Neighbors
 * Decision Tree